Asylum seekers will be forced to wait in Tijuana for their day in immigration court - WDEF

 The new policy is meant to address concerns that asylum seekers fail to show up for court hearings, according to Kirstjen Nielsen, the secretary of Department of Homeland Security, who announced the policy in December.

-“Aliens trying to game the system to get into our country illegally will no longer be able to disappear into the United States, where many skip their court dates,” wrote Nielsen at the time.
+“Aliens trying to game the system to get into our country illegally will no longer be able to disappear into the United States, where many skip their court dates,” wrote Nielsen in December.
 “Instead, they will wait for an immigration court decision while they are in Mexico.
 ‘Catch and release’ will be replaced with ‘catch and return.'”

+In its fact sheet, DHS said the new policy will “reduce the number of aliens taking advantage of U.S. law and discourage false asylum claims.”

 Under current law, asylum seekers legally enter the country at a designated port of entry, like San Ysidro, and tell an immigration officer that they are claiming asylum.
 They are then detained in the U.S. until they receive a “credible fear” assessment.
 If unsuccessful, proceedings begin to remove them from the country.
 If they pass, they’re typically given a monitoring device, like an ankle bracelet, and a future court date.